LA Drug and Alcohol Addiction Rehab Resources

 Detox in Los Angeles, CA

 Detox is typically the first step in any addiction recovery program.
-Patients undergoing detox at an addiction treatment facility or detox clinic are usually supervised around the clock while they refrain from drinking or consuming psychoactive substances.
+Patients undergoing detox at an addiction treatment facility or detox clinic are supervised around the clock while they refrain from drinking or consuming psychoactive substances.
 However, there are detox services where a patient doesn’t live at the facility.

 Inpatient or residential treatment programs in California offer the most intense level of care in comparison to other programs.
 The reason is that patients within these sorts of programs will live at the facility.
 This is likely the best option for those who have tried other forms of treatment and suffered from a relapse.
 Residential programs allow patients to completely focus on recovery instead of external factors and responsibilities.